Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Extended Quantitative Results

 The most interesting empirical finding of Figure~\ref{fig:score_dists_appendix} is how much variance there is within ImageReward.
 Although the scales of different human preference metrics are not directly comparable, we can visually observe a much larger average variance in score distributions compared to other methods, especially on the U-Net DMs, SDXL and its fine-tune, DreamShaper.

 \textbf{Additional T2I metrics.} Table~\ref{table:main_exp_supp} provides additional quantitative results on prompt datasets like Pick-a-Pic or DrawBench and various human preference metrics like HPSv2/v3.
-Specifically, we compare \np\ to NoiseAR~\cite{li2025noisear}, which is a costlier (compared to \np\ and \cite{zhou2025golden}), RLHF and fine-tuning approach that performs initial noise optimization by modifying the DM noise after every timestep in an autoregressive manner.
+Specifically, we compare \np\ to NoiseAR~\cite{li2025noisear}, which is a costlier (compared to \np\ and Golden Noise~\cite{zhou2025golden}), RLHF and fine-tuning approach that performs initial noise optimization by modifying the DM noise after every timestep in an autoregressive manner.

-As we can see from Table, \np\ achieves competitive performance on several DMs such as Hunyuan and PixArt-$\Sigma$ especially, across a variety of prompt sets and preference scores like HPSv2 or v3.
+As we can see from Table~\ref{table:main_exp_supp}, \np\ achieves competitive performance on several DMs such as Hunyuan and PixArt-$\Sigma$ especially, across a variety of prompt sets and preference scores like HPSv2 or v3.
 Specifically, \np\ achieves the best performance in over 22 of 64 test scenarios and the second best performance in over 30 scenarios.
-Overall, these results further corroborate the efficacy and viability of \np as an effective method for achieving initial noise optimization.
+Overall, these results further corroborate the efficacy and viability of \np\ as an effective and low-cost method for achieving initial noise optimization.

-\textbf{Full GenEval comparison.} Next, Table~\ref{table:geneval_full} expands upon Table~\ref{tab:geneval_simple} to provide a full slew of categorical results on the GenEval~\cite{ghosh2023geneval} benchmark.
-We observe that in general, \np\ achieves competent performance in several evaluation categories, specifically single or two object generation, as well as colors and position.
+\textbf{Full GenEval comparison.} We provide a full categorical breakdown on the GenEval~\cite{ghosh2023geneval} in Table~\ref{table:geneval_full}.
+To note, GenEval measures semantic/compositional constraints, e.g., `a photo of two vases' or `four dogs standing on a street' rather than human preference, and \np\ is not optimized for it.
+Regardless, we observe that in general, \np\ achieves competent performance in several evaluation categories, specifically single or two object generation, as well as colors and position.
 Overall, like before, \np\ achieves the second-best performance, only behind NoiseAR on three of four DMs.
 This finding is impressive considering NoiseAR is a costlier fine-tuning-based method and we did not optimize \np\ for GenEval, but PickScore~\cite{kirstain2023pick} primarily.

 \begin{landscape}

 \end{landscape}